Drivers should expect delays on Oklahoma-Salem Road

-DuBOIS — Roadwork on Oklahoma-Salem Road near DuBois will create travel delays today and tomorrow, May 25 and 26, according to a press release from the Pennsylvania Department of Transportation (PennDOT) Wednesday morning.
+DuBOIS — Roadwork on Oklahoma-Salem Road near DuBois will create travel delays today, May 26, according to a press release from the Pennsylvania Department of Transportation (PennDOT) Wednesday.

 Clearfield County PennDOT maintenance crews are performing crack sealing work along Oklahoma-Salem Road (Route 4011) between Maple Avenue in DuBois and Route 219 (Carson Hill Road) in Salem.